 Each student is required to complete 50 hours of college supervised tutoring (Birth-Grade 6 or Grades 5-12) or 75 hours of college supervised tutoring (Birth-Grade 6 or Grades 5-12).
-This experience is completed through two or three practicum courses (early intervention/elementary/adolescent level).
+This experience is completed through two or three practicum courses (early intervention/ elementary/adolescent level).

-Students who receive a grade of C+ or below for one practicum must repeat the practicum and earn a grade of B- or better.
-Students who receive a second C+ or below in a subsequent practicum are automatically dismissed from the M.S.Ed program without the possibility of readmittance.
+Students who receive a grade of C+ or below for one practicum must meet with the Program Director and participate in a Refocus Plan before repeating the practicum, and earn a grade of B- or better.
+Students who receive a second C+ or below in a subsequent practicum are automatically dismissed from the program without the possibility of readmittance.